Learn how to increase your chances of getting the right investor to open and respond to your email pitch today.

 Look up the name of the venture capitalist you want to speak to directly and don’t be lazy.
 Most VC firms publish their email address online and via their social media networks.
 This isn’t an application for the local burger joint, ya’ know.

-Send It Off Without a Second Pair of Eyes to Edit for Formatting Issues, Misspellings, Grammatical Errors, and General Lack of Attention/Care
+[Don’t] Send it off without getting someone else to vet for Formatting Issues, Misspellings, Grammatical Errors, and General Lack of Attention/Care

 We all make mistakes and even the autocorrect spelling wizards don’t get it right 100%.
 Send your email on a test run to someone else in your company and have them point out all the flaws before a VC does (and sends it to the trash).

-Waste Your VC’s Time with Jargon and Details
+[Don't] Waste your VC’s time with Jargon and Details

 Aim for quality, not quantity.
 Trim any words you can while getting across your brand’s best, most attractive features.